edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 Issue assignment is the process of designating a specific person or team to be responsible for resolving or working on an issue in a software development project.
-By assigning an issue, the project team ensures that someone is accountable for addressing it, which helps organize the workload, distribute tasks efficiently, and track progress within the project.
+By assigning an issue, the project team ensures that someone is accountable for addressing it, which helps organise the workload, distribute tasks efficiently, and track progress within the project.

 Once an issue is assigned there are some key points to be aware of: